Concordium/Concordium-Free-Open-Grants-Program/README.md

 ---
 ## Introduction
-The Concordium Free & Open Grants Program seeks to allocate resources to projects and open-source developers that are beneficial to the advancement of the Concordium ecosystem.
+The Concordium Free & Open Grants Program seeks to allocate resources to projects and open-source developers that benefit to the Concordium ecosystem.

-The Concordium Free & Open Grants Program focuses on technology grants **up to $20,000 for initial grants** and **upto $75,000 for follow-up grants**, which are tracked transparently on GitHub and disbursed in GTU or Fiat.
+The Concordium Free & Open Grants Program focuses on technology grants ** of up to $20,000 for initial Grants** and **up to $75,000 for follow-up Grants**, tracked transparently on GitHub and disbursed in GTU or Fiat.

-The Concordium Foundation aims to sponsor free open-source developers on an ad-hoc basis for their contribution to both Concordium and the RustLang ecosystem.
+The Concordium Foundation aims to sponsor free, open-source developers on an ad-hoc basis to contribute to Concordium and the RustLang ecosystem.

-You can find a [list of RFP's](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/rfps/RFP-Alpha-Centuari.md) in the Concordium Technology Stack that demand particular development.
+You can find a [list of RFP's](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/rfps/RFP-Alpha-Centuari.md) in the Concordium Technology Stack where there is a particular demand for development.

-We also consider applications for any other project that furthers the general usability, adoption or functionality of the Concordium ecosystem or for the porting of projects onto the Concordium blockchain.
+We also consider applications from any other project that furthers the general usability, adoption or functionality of the Concordium ecosystem or projects that want to port onto the Concordium blockchain.

-And for the ones that are not feeling comfortable to go public, we accept private applications too [via this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSePko0W26s-fIBpi60XHl7BVjcmvgLcXzHNIkUKeO5Wek2A8g/viewform).
+And for those who don't feel comfortable going public, we accept private applications [via this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSePko0W26s-fIBpi60XHl7BVjcmvgLcXzHNIkUKeO5Wek2A8g/viewform).

 ---
 ## Grant Specific Guidelines
 Concordium welcomes everybody to apply for a grant.
-We aim to fund projects that like to dream big such that they add higher value to the opensource, decentralized world, but it is to be duly noted that we encourage project that are technical in nature that add value to both the Concordium and the Rust ecosystem.
+We aim to fund projects that dream big and add value to the open-source ecosystem as well as the world of decentralized applications.
+We encourage projects that add value to both the Concordium and the Rust ecosystem.
+Join us and become a partner in building a better future.

-Generally, it is to be noted by applicant projects that we encourage projects with the following :
+Generally, we place a strong emphasis on the following:

-- The applying project is well-researched scientifically and technically or a tried and tested concept, with prior work history.
+- The applying project should be well-researched both scientifically and technically, or be a tried and tested concept with prior history.

-- You show indications that the project will continue to deliver even after the grant is finalized, either by explicit commitment to applicability of technology on your side, additional financial resources or an existing business model that is sustainable.
+- Projects that show the indication of continuing to deliver after the grant is finalized, either by an explicit commitment to the applicability of technology, a desire to seek additional financial resources beyond Concordium grants, or creating a sustainable business model.

-- Applicants have proven experience with the relevant languages and technologies and/or a strong technical background.
+- Your project specification is technically sound and clearly defined.

-- Providing GitHub profiles of all team members as part of your application will be a huge plus and will examine these for past activity and code quality.
-Naturally, you can also link to projects on other platforms.
+- Applicants have proven experience with the relevant programming languages and technologies and/or solid technical background.

-- Your application is technically sound and clearly defined.
+- Providing GitHub profiles of all team members as part of your application will be a huge plus, and we will examine these for past activity and code quality.
+Naturally, you can also link to project deployed on other platforms.

-- Your vision and understanding separates you uniquely among your competitors or you intend to build technology that is lacking in the ecosystem yet.
+- Your vision and understanding separate you from your competitors, or you demonstrate a strong sense of what is lacking in the Concordium ecosystem.

-Additionally, it must also fulfill the following requirements:
+Additionally, an applicants project must also fulfil the following requirements:

-- All code produced as part of a grant must be open-sourced, and it must also not rely on closed-source software for full functionality.
+- All code produced as part of a Grant must be open-sourced, and it must also not rely on closed-source software for full functionality.
 We prefer Apache 2.0, but GPLv3, MIT or Unlicense are also acceptable.

--A successful token sale, may not necessarily gurantee the successful grant award.
+- A successful token sale may not necessarily guarantee a successful grant award.

-- It is generally encouraged that you apply for a new grant once you have made your you have finished the prior grant you were garnted incase you did get a grant successfully.
+- It is generally encouraged that you apply for a new Grant once you have finished the prior Grant.

-- Concordium is a Blockchain Project that expects 100% contamination free environment when it comes to legal scope of activities that are supported within the ecosystem, hence we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.
+- Concordium is a Blockchain Project that expects a 100% contamination-free environment when it comes to the legal scope of activities supported within the ecosystem.
+Hence we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.

 - Note that your project will need to comply with our [Guidelines for Milestone Deliverables](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/grants/milestone-deliverables-guidelines.md)

-- We expect all projects to create documentation that explains how their project works.
-At a minimum, written documentation is required for funding.
+- At a minimum, written documentation is required for funding.
+We expect all projects to create documentation that explains how their project works.
 Tutorials or videos are also helpful for new users to understand how to use your product.
-If your team's background is purely technical, consider working with a freelance or part-time technical writer as part of the grant.
+If your team's background is purely technical, consider working with a freelance or part-time technical writer as part of the Grant.

 - We also have [Announcement Guidelines](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/grants/Announcement_Guideline_Protocols_procedures.md) for grant-related communication procedures.

-- Licensing and the right of all teams in and outside the ecosystem to be recognised for their work very seriously.
+- We take the right of all teams throughout the ecosystem to be recognized for their work very seriously.
 Using others' work with no attribution or indication that this was not your own work as part of a milestone delivery will lead to immediate termination.
-Our team is friendly, reach out to us before submitting if you have any doubts on how to comply with a specific license and we'll be happy to help.
+Our team is friendly, reach out to us before submitting if you have any doubts on how to comply with a specific license, and we'll be happy to help.

 ---
 ## The Concordium Free & Open Grants Program Committee